Your Reliable EDI Unit Manufacturer & Supplier in China

 Trusted NEWater EDI Units Manufacturer in China

-NEWater is a recognized EDI Unit manufacturer, and we are happy to provide our customers with modern EDI Units.
-EDI Units are electrically powered water treatment devices that eliminate ions from water, such as salts and organic materials, giving you purified drinkable water.
+NEWater is a recognized electrodeionization water system manufacturer, and we are happy to provide our customers with modern EDI Units.
+Electrodeionization units are electrically powered water treatment devices that eliminate ions from water, such as salts and organic materials, giving you purified drinkable water.
 Our equipment is long-lasting and simple to maintain, and it is used in over 200 countries around the world.

 NEWater has been a leading water purification unit producer in China since 2001, servicing hundreds of customers in more than 100 countries.
 Our satisfied clients are proof of their trust in our quality and service.
 Through our team of professionals at NEWater, you can be assured of receiving a high-quality, efficient, and cost-effective EDI Unit.